On decoder-only architecture for speech-to-text and large language model integration: Experiments

 \subsubsection{From-scratch training}

-In this setting, the structure of the convolutional 2D encoder contains 2 convolutional layers which is the same as the one in the CTC compressor and introduces a 4-times subsampling rate.
-For the Transformer decoder, we follow the implementation of LLaMA, where pre-normalization and rotary positional embeddings (RoPE) \cite{su2021roformer} are adopted.
-Similar to the configuration of the seq2seq baseline, each decoder layer contains a 12-head self-attention layer and 768 attention dimensions.
-The feed-forward dimension is set as 4076.
+In this setting, the structure of the convolutional 2D encoder contains 2 convolutional layers which is the same as the one in the CTC compressor, which introduces a 4-times subsampling rate.
+For the Transformer decoder, we follow the implementation of LLaMA, where pre-normalization, SwiGLU activation function \cite{shazeer2020glu} and rotary positional embeddings (RoPE) \cite{su2021roformer} are adopted.
+Similar to the configuration of the seq2seq baseline, each decoder layer contains a 12-head self-attention module with the 768 attention dimension.
+The dimension of the feed-forward network is set as 4076.